 Trusts are most cost-effective with estates worth $1 million or more.
 The taxes on these estates can be extremely high if they're handled through probate.
 On estates worth more than $4 million, taxes reach 46 percent [source: Savewealth.com]!
 This percentage is the gift tax demanded by the government, and it becomes even higher if you will money to your grandchildren instead of your children.

 Another good way of minimizing taxes on your estate is by making gifts called inter vivos to your heirs while you're still alive.
 One person can give up to $12,000 a year to an individual free of tax, and married couples can give $24,000.

 It's possible to change a will and update an estate plan whenever you want.
 For most estate planning, you need the help of a good lawyer, which means there are costs involved.
 Making a basic will typically costs between $300 and $2,000, and making a basic trust plan generally costs between $1,600 and $2,300 if you are single, and between $1,800 and $3,000 for couples.
 Trust plans also include the drafting of a will.

 There's no avoiding death.
 But with careful planning, you can keep the financial repercussions of your death from being painful to your loved ones.
-You can start with the information and resources listed on the next page.
+You can start with the information and resources listed below.

 More Great Links